yt-project/unyt/paper/paper.md

 While `unyt` provides functionality that overlaps with `astropy.units` and `Pint`, there are important differences which we elaborate on below.
-In addition, it's worth noting that all three codebases had origins at roughly the same time period.
+In addition, it's worth noting that all three codebases had origins at roughly the same time period. `Pint` initially began development in 2012 according to the git repository logs, and `astropy.units` was added in 2012 and was released as part of `astropy 0.2` in 2013, although the initial implementation was adapted from the `pynbody` library [@pynbody], which started in 2010 according to the git repository logs.
+That is to say, all three libraries began roughly at the same time and are examples in many ways of convergent evolution in software.
 In the case of `unyt`, it originated via the `dimensionful` library [@dimensionful] in 2012.
 A few years later, `dimensionful` was elaborated on and improved to become `yt.units`, the unit system for the `yt` library [@yt] at a `yt` developer workshop in 2013 and was subsequently released as part of `yt 3.0` in 2014.
 One of the design goals for the `yt` unit system was the ability to dynamically define "code" units (e.g. units internal to data loaded by yt) as well as units that depend on details of the dataset - in particular cosmological comoving units and the "little $h$" factor [@croton2013].
-For cosmology simulation in particular, this can be tricky because one might want to compare data from multiple outputs in a time series, with each output having a different mapping from internal units to physical units, despite each output in the time series representing the same physical system.
-This requirement to manage complex custom units and interoperate between custom unit system drove the `yt` community to independently develop a custom unit system solution. `Pint` initially began development in 2012 according to the git repository logs, and `astropy.units` was added in 2012 and was released as part of `astropy 0.2` in 2013, although the initial implementation was adapted from the `pynbody` library [@pynbody], which started in 2010 according to the git repository logs.
-That is to say, all three libraries began roughly at the same time and are examples in many ways of convergent evolution in software.
+For cosmology simulations in particular, this can be tricky because one might want to compare data from multiple outputs in a time series, with each output having a different mapping from internal units to physical units.
+This despite the fact that each output in the time series represents the same physical system and common workflows involve combining data from multiple outputs with different custom units.
+This requirement to manage complex custom units and interoperate between custom unit systems drove the `yt` community to independently develop a custom unit system solution.
 We have decided to repackage and improve `yt.units` in the form of `unyt` to both make it easier to work on and improve the unit system and encourage use of the unit system for scientific python users who do not want to install a heavy-weight dependency like `yt`.